 If you’ve ever wrestled with stubborn hoses, you’re not alone.
 This guide will delve into the reasons why hydraulic hoses might not connect and provide solutions to get you back up and running smoothly.

-The Culprit: Residual Hydraulic Pressure
+Residual Hydraulic Pressure

 The most common reason for connection woes is residual hydraulic pressure trapped within the system.
 This pressure acts like an invisible hand pushing back against the hose fitting, preventing a secure connection.